 It was a struggle from the outset though his fortunes improved somewhat when in 1620 he married Elizabeth Bourchier, the daughter of a wealthy London leather merchant.

 Life was a struggle for Oliver not only in simply being able to feed his rapidly expanding family but just as important to maintain his status.
 By 1628, he was having to support his widowed mother, his wife, their five young children, and his six unmarried sisters.
 He neither had the means to do so nor a network of support that could provide help in difficult times.
-He was desperate to marry off his sisters but would be required to provide a dowry for each one and as his status gradually declined so to did their marriage prospects.
-Unsurprisingly perhaps, he fell into a deep depression, indeed, he thought he was dying.
+He was desperate to marry off his sisters but would be required to provide a dowry for each one and as his status gradually declined their marriage prospects did so likewise.
+Unsurprisingly, perhaps, he fell into a deep depression.
+Indeed, he thought he was dying.
 That same year he visited the King’s physician Dr Theodore de Mayerne in London.
-Dr Mayerne diagnosed melancholia but other than suggest rest, when Oliver had to work every hour available just to make ends meet, there was little he could do.
+Dr Mayerne diagnosed him with melancholia but other than suggest rest, when Oliver had to work every hour available just to make ends meet, there was little he could do.
 In the end, feeling no better, he had to return to the flat landscape and low, dark, heavy skies of the Fens.

 Oliver’s wife, Elizabeth, provided the stability he lacked and unlike Henrietta Maria she did fit the template of the good seventeenth century wife.
 Moreover she was a Puritan wife.
-She dressed modestly, spoke rarely in public, deferred to her husband in all things, and paid close attention to her woman’s domain of hearth, home, kitchen, and the raising of children.
+She dressed modestly, spoke rarely in public deferring to her husband in all things and paid close attention to her woman’s domain of hearth, home, kitchen, and the raising of children.
 She kept an orderly house in stark contrast to her husband’s often disorderly mind and erratic behaviour.

-Oliver never cared much for his appearance and on his first day in the House he appeared with blood on his shirt having cut himself shaving but he threw himself into parliamentary activity being named on various committees but he made little impact.
-In truth, he wasn’t very good at it – it was as a soldier that Oliver Cromwell would make his reputation but as the King’s Nemesis that he would forever etch his name in history.
+Oliver never cared much for his appearance and on his first day in the House he appeared with blood on his shirt having cut himself shaving that very morning.
+He threw himself into parliamentary activity being named on various committees but he made little impact.
+In truth, he wasn’t very good at it.
+It was as a soldier that Oliver Cromwell would make his reputation.